timalbert/livefortheline/source/_updates/2022-09-06-hope-through-terminal-illness.blade.md

 Where can I turn?
 Will my life ever be the same?
 What will happen to my family?
 Questions mounted and fears of the future were suffocating.
 The perception others had of a man with “strong faith” started to look a lot more like flimsy self-reliance.

 Comforts are hard to come by and when they do, sift through my fingers like sand.
 The only surety I had was my situation was uncertain.
 I look at my boys now and long to be present throughout their lives.
-This season truly revealed just how much I “rely on myself.”
+This season truly revealed how much I “rely on myself.”
 Can all my dreams and desires be swept away through this storm?

 In the early months after my diagnosis, I spent a good while reading through the Christian hope in the resurrection of The Lord Jesus Christ.
 The final chapters of 1 Corinthians and the beginning of 2 Corinthians were worn, tear-covered pages in my bible.
 A familiar verse I’ve tended to gloss over shined bright in the darkest moment of my life.